d1sc0o/normald1sc0o/README.md

  ☆ i get anxious RLLY easily- and i'm kind of a pushover. please take note of this when interacting!

- ☆ umm I am a Sprout kin.. and a Looey kin if u couldn't tell ^^"
+ ☆ looey kin!!

  ☆ uhm my grammer and spelling suck ok.

  ☆ i have a partner !

- ☆ berryfunny shipper
+ ☆ berryfunny shipper (multishipper in general but this one is my favorite)

  ☆ andd i am very awkward to talk to ok "^_^
 </details>